CfrancCyrille/ilc2.enigma/README.md

-# TP 4A ILC 2019-20: enigma
+# TP 4A ILC 2020-21: enigma
 Code for the German Enigma machine used in WW2.

 ## Questions
-- Fork this github repository
+- Fork this github repository  (2 points)
 - Run the project
-- Comment the 3 classes
+- Comment the 3 classes (3 points)
 - Commit your changes and check-it into github
+- On github, make a pull request (1 point)
-- Complete the next section : "Functions to be tested" into this file
+- Complete the next section : "Functions to be tested" into this file (2 points)
 - Commit your changes (commit README.md)
+- On github, update your pull request (1 point)
-- Make tests (call your test functions using the rule: GIVEN_WHEN_THEN)
+- Make tests (call your test functions using the rule: GIVEN_WHEN_THEN) (10 points)
 - Commit your changes
-- On github, make a pull request
+- On github, update your pull request (1 point)
 - that ends

 ## Functions to be tested